flipgroup/ecs-deploy-action/readme.md

           service: YourServiceName
           image-overrides: YourContainerName=111111111111.dkr.ecr.ap-southeast-2.amazonaws.com/Repo/YourImageName:${{ env.GITHUB_RUN_NUMBER }}
 ```
-Then I will go and update your service the running containers with a new docker image for you.
+Then I will go and update your service with a new docker image for you.
 That easy.

 What about environment't variables you ask?
 I'll just copy it over for you and assume you manage that some other way.